Quantum-Dynamics-Hub/libra-code/src/libra_py/README.md

   * parse_gamess_basis(filename) - parse the file with the GAMESS-type format of the atomic basis data

+## probabilities.py - the module that implements probabilities for certain events in statistical mechanics
+  * Boltz_prob_up(E, T) - probability to have kinetic energy more or equal to E at temperature T
+  * HO_prob(E, qn, T) - probability to find a multi-dimensional HO in one of its states
+  * HO_prob_up(E, qn, T) - probability that each of the HO occupies states above given quantum number

 ## proj_dos.py - handling projected densities of states
   * fermi_integral(bnds, ef, degen) - auxiliary function to compute the Fermi integral
   * fermi_energy(bnds, Nel, degen) - auxiliary function to compute the Fermi energy